hrldcpr/blog/_drafts/spinning-diagrams-with-css.md

   <div style="transform: translate3d(4em, 4em, -2em)">H</div>
 </div>

-For the HTML, we just make a div for each letter and position it with `translate3d`:
+For the HTML, we make a div for each letter and position it with `translate3d`:

 ```html
 <div id="cube" style="width: 4em; height: 8em;">